Ellaam/Ellaam/README.md

 A clone of the classic game "Pacman" using C++ and SFML.

 ### [3.
 WGUPS Package Delivery System](https://github.com/ElhamPazhakh/WGUPS-Package-Delivery)
 An optimization project that utilizes Nearest Neighbor and 2-Opt algorithms to optimize package delivery routes.
-Built in Python.
+Built-in Python.

 ### [4.
 Scheduling desktop application](https://github.com/Ellaam/Scheduling-Desktop-Application/tree/main)
 A GUI-based scheduling application developed in Java, leveraging MySQL for data management.
 It includes features for user authentication, appointment management, and customizable reporting, supporting multiple languages and advanced exception handling for a robust user experience.